-3. The ratio of the number of months you already paid premiums is 40% or more than the number of months you originally agreed to pay.
+- 2. You stop paying your premiums within 120 days of when the premium increase took effect; AND - 3.
+The ratio of the number of months you already paid premiums is 40% or more than the number of months you originally agreed to pay.

-If you exercise this option, your coverage will be converted to reduced "paid-up" status.
+If you exercise this option your coverage will be converted to reduced "paid-up" status.
 That means there will be no additional premiums required.
 Your benefits will change in the following ways:

-b.
+- a.
+The total lifetime amount of benefits your reduced paid up policy will provide can be determined by multiplying 90% of the lifetime benefit amount at the time the policy becomes paid up by the ratio of the number of months you already paid premiums to the number of months you agreed to pay them. - b.
 The daily benefit amounts you purchased will also be adjusted by the same ratio.
 If you purchased lifetime benefits, only the daily benefit amounts you purchased will be adjusted by the applicable ratio.